nishgowda/docktor/README.md

 # suggest improvemets for dockerfile
 ./bin/./docktor suggest --f <file path>

-## How you enter the binaries will depend on your os
 ```
 **Note:** You can also use the --help command for any clarifications about the commands